zobayer098/hackathon2025/README.md

 # Sample Application using Agents from Azure AI Projects and File Search tool (Python)

-This sample includes a simple Python [Quart](https://quart.palletsprojects.com/en/latest/) app that streams responses from OpenAI Assistant to an HTML/JS frontend using Server-Sent Events (SSEs).
-The application is configured to upload two documents under the `files` folder for use with the OpenAI Assistant's File Search tool.
+This sample includes a simple Python [Quart](https://quart.palletsprojects.com/en/latest/) app that streams responses from Azure AI Agents to an HTML/JS frontend using Server-Sent Events (SSEs).
+The application is configured to upload two documents under the `files` folder for use with the Azure AI Agents' File Search tool.

 The sample is designed for use with [Docker containers](https://www.docker.com/), both for local development and Azure deployment.
 For Azure deployment to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview), please use this [template](https://github.com/Azure-Samples/openai-chat-app-quickstart) and replace the `src` folder content with this application.